-The total season for the private component, composed of the open season in federal and state waters, is noteworthy because similar "dual" harvest opportunities do not exist for vessels in the federally permitted for-hire component; anglers fishing from these vessels may only harvest red snapper during the open season in federal waters.
+The total season for the private component, composed of the open season in federal and state waters, is noteworthy because similar "dual" harvest opportunities do not exist for vessels in the federal for-hire component; anglers fishing from these vessels may only harvest red snapper during the open season in federal waters.
 Thus, the private component can harvest red snapper more total days than the for-hire component.
 However, when considering the economic effects of sector separation on the private component, it is also necessary to consider the effects of fishing quality as well as season length.
 Although this may not hold true for all areas of the Gulf or on all fishing trips taken, red snapper abundance and quality are generally expected to be better in federal waters than in state waters, resulting in a higher catch rate and larger fish harvested in federal waters than in state waters.
 Because the quality of the fishing trip affects the value received from the trip, substituting red snapper fishing in federal waters for red snapper fishing in state waters would not generally be economically equitable on a one-for-one trip basis because the difference is red snapper fishing quality in the different waters.
 Thus, although the private component received more total fishing days in 2015 than in 2014, on that basis alone it would be incorrect to conclude the private component experienced a gain in economic benefits.
-However, the increase in both red snapper target and catch effort, coupled with the high popularity of red snapper, suggests, overall, the private component experienced an increase in economic benefits in 2015 when managed under sector separation.
+However, the increase in both red snapper target and catch effort, coupled with the high popularity of red snapper, may suggest, overall, the private component experienced an increase in economic benefits in 2015 when managed under sector separation.
 Within the increase in target effort by the private component in 2015 compared to 2014, approximately 23,000 trips, approximately 18,000 of these trips occurred in federal waters and approximately 5,000 of these trips occurred in state waters.
-This further suggests that, because the majority of new target trips occurred where red snapper fishing quality is expected to be highest, the economic benefits to the private component increased.
-Thus, overall, although anglers in the private component may not have benefited as much as those in the for-hire component, the private component likely also experienced an increase in economic benefits in 2015.
+This may suggest that, because the majority of new target trips occurred where red snapper fishing quality is expected to be highest, the economic benefits to the private component may have increased.
+Thus, overall, although anglers in the private component may not have benefited as much as those in the for-hire component, the private component may have also likely experienced an increase in economic benefits in 2015.
+The absence of the necessary economic data, however, prevents definitive determination of any increase, or decrease, in economic benefits to private anglers as a result of sector separation.